 When You Should Ask For A Raise

-Although many businesses have enacted layoffs and budget cuts during this pandemic, others have thrived.
+Although many businesses enacted layoffs and budget cuts as a result of the pandemic, others have thrived.
 It would be helpful for you to do some market research and network with those in your industry regarding growing trends.
 In addition, ask those in your network about salary adjustments.

 Employees from competitive companies can offer insight to help you gauge whether you can make a case if industry peers are receiving more money than you currently do.
 Conversations with industry peers can help you understand the state of the industry at large, and doing so can help you decide the timeliness of asking for a raise.